kpatel143/github-actions/commit-and-pr.md

 # Contribution guidelines
+- single source of truth.
+- for on-boarding and follow practice
-Requirment levels are reffering to: https://datatracker.ietf.org/doc/html/rfc2119
+Requirment levels are referring to: https://datatracker.ietf.org/doc/html/rfc2119

 ## Commits
 - [MUST] use [Conventional commit](#cs) for message of commits. (can be enforced with [commitlint](https://github.com/conventional-changelog/commitlint))